Ed94/gencpp/Readme.md

 ### *WHAT IS NOT PROVIDED*

 * Macro or template generation                : This library is to avoid those, adding support for them adds unnecessary complexity.
-* Vendor provided dynamic dispatch (virtuals) : Roll your own, this library might roll its own vtable/interface generation helpers in the future.
+* Vendor provided dynamic dispatch (virtuals) : `override` and `final` specifiers complicate the specifier serialization.
+(I'll problably end up adding in later)
 * RTTI
 * Exceptions
 * Execution statement validation              : Execution expressions are defined using the untyped string API.